patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 The format of the displayed content can be customized by passing in the `dateFormat` and/or `timeFormat` props.
 Passing in only one of the props will display only the date or time, depending on which prop is passed in.
 The possible options are "full", "long", "medium", and "short".

-You can also pass in the `timeZoneSuffix` prop to display a custom timezone suffix at the end of the displayed content.
-This will not override a timezone that is already displayed from a `timeFormat` value of "full" or "long".
+You can also pass in the `displaySuffix` prop to display a custom suffix at the end of the displayed content.
+This will not override a timezone that is already displayed from the applied time format.

 ```ts file="./TimestampBasicFormats.tsx"
 ```